KipronohVincent/Maze-Project/README.md

     - Space to Run/Stop another one player.

 ### Build & Run
-- **Windows**
-    - Required ...
-To Run This Program In Windows You Can Use The Codeblock IDE ([Get Here](https://www.google.co.id/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwjIp8ONmr3TAhVBNpQKHQfJDUQQFggkMAA&url=http%3A%2F%2Fwww.codeblocks.org%2Fdownloads&usg=AFQjCNGin5_gzph-iFTEZ-NsXkpwypBBNQ&sig2=L7-9vYIUSTwdC01iQdkVJQ)) After That Follow The Instructions The Installation With The Addition Of The Opengl Api ([Learn Here](http://www.sci.brooklyn.cuny.edu/~goetz/codeblocks/glut/)).
-    - _How To Run :_
-        ```sh
-        - Create A New Project Glut/Opengl Project
-        - Just Copy Paste The Code In Your main.Cpp Has Been Made
-        - Build & Run
-        ```
 - **Linux/Ubuntu**
     - You Can Use The Codeblock For Linux As Well.
     - You Can Execute Your Code Using A Text Editor That You Love.
 Like Atoms, Sublime,Geany Or Another.